Pronation in the Foot: Causes, Symptoms, and Treatment

 • Crooked feet or inward-turned ankles

-Overpronation can be due to several factors:
+Overpronation can be caused by several factors:

-• Weak muscles in the foot and lower leg
+• Weak muscles in the foot and lower leg that cannot stabilize the ankle sufficiently

 Diagnosmetod Behandlingsalternativ Fördelar med 4D-stödsulor